powerjg/learning_gem5/part1/simple_config.rst

 :authors: Jason Power

+.. _simple-config-chapter:

 ---------------------------------------
 Creating a simple configuration script
 ---------------------------------------

-This section of the tutorial will walk you through how to set up a simple simulation script for gem5 and to run gem5 for the first time.
+This chapter of the tutorial will walk you through how to set up a simple simulation script for gem5 and to run gem5 for the first time.
-It's assumed that you've completed the (first section)[building.html] of the tutorial and have successfully built gem5 with an executable ``build/X86_MESI_Two_Level/gem5.opt``.
+It's assumed that you've completed the first chapter of the tutorial and have successfully built gem5 with an executable ``build/X86_MESI_Two_Level/gem5.opt``.

 Our configuration script is going to model a very simple system.
 We'll have just one simple CPU core.